 #2 Energy, Systems & Dharma

-With every flash, each facet provides a variant reappearance of the same deep character theme of the composite gem.
-All together they display an integrated personality motif of the gem’s superlative global properties along with a captivating allure to look within again-n-again for greater clarity and understanding of the composite structure.
+With every flash, each facet provides an additional and variant reappearance of the same deep personality theme of the composite gem.
+All together they display an integrated motif of the gem’s superlative global properties along with a captivating allure to look within again-n-again for greater clarity and understanding of the composite structure.
+In like manner, every facet of an individual’s countenance and character, one’s personality, projects a psychosocial mosaic of energy events from deep within the psyche.

 A young child knows what it means when a toy is broken and may react in a myriad of ways according to the situation.
 The child doesn’t necessarily care why; the bottom line is that the toy doesn’t work anymore.
 It has become useless as a plaything.